gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 Once the pipeline has run successfully, you can go to your DockerHub account to verify if the image has been published.

-In the [next section](creating_a_deploy_pipeline.md), we'll look at how to configure a pipeline to deploy our sample application onto a Kubernetes cluster.
+In the [next section](creating_a_test_pipeline.md), we'll look at how to configure a pipeline to test our sample application's docker image.